-If you’re living with endometriosis, tissue that normally lines the uterus grows in other parts of your pelvis — like in the bladder or ovaries.
+If you’re living with endometriosis, endometrium-like tissue grows outside the uterus in other areas of your pelvis — like in the bladder or ovaries.

 Each month during your menstrual cycle, tissue thickens and sheds when you have your period.
 However, the tissue that’s inside your pelvis can’t be shed.
 When it swells up, it hurts — sometimes a lot.